 Heading to a dinner party?
 Treat the hosts to a set of Scotch glasses that can be engraved with a personal message or monogram ($10 each at Things Remembered).

-A naughty-or-nice holiday hand towel or two for the kitchen ($5 each at Bed Bath & Beyond) is certainly useful when cleaning up party spills and messes.
+A five-piece set of holiday hand towels ($10 each at Bed Bath & Beyond) is certainly useful when cleaning up party spills and messes.
 Target, Kohl's, and other retailers stock many options under $10.

 WOODEN COOKING UTENSILS